ZaberKo/software-engineering-note/note.md

 ### Extreme Programming

+对比rigid waterfall process是一个collaborative and iterative design process

 **Main ideas**

 - Don't write much documentation
+  - Working code and tests are the main written product
 - Implement features one by one
 - Release code frequently
 - Work closely with the customer